 I launched a complimentary NICU photography program, effective 10/4/2019, called Noah’s Gifts.
 This is not affiliated with any charity and it’s not an extension of any hospital.
 It is in honor of my very own premature baby, Matthias Noah Lewis, my experience as a NICU mom, and my heart to give.
 This is the best way for me to help preemie newborns and their families get through what I’ve gone through.
-To learn more about my personal experience, please visit "About Me."

 These sessions are for families with newborn babies born before 36 weeks who have spent 3 or more weeks at the NICU in Toledo.
 Families may also qualify if the baby was born after 36 weeks but is critically ill or approaching end of life.

-1. Sessions will be coordinated with the parents only.
+- Sessions will be coordinated with the parents only.
 I will check in at the hospital as a photographer and guest of the family.

 Applications are reviewed each Wednesdays.
 You will receive an email no later than 2:00pm with information regarding appointment preferences or if I am not available due to capacity.

 When a baby is born prematurely and spends months in the NICU, it is only natural for professional portraits to be pushed to the side, oftentimes longer than we want.
 Many NICU parents miss out on “newborn” photos.
 I love that I am able to step into a vulnerable place, one I’ve been in before, to document all of the real life moments for a family who may need encouragement and strength.
-As a birth photographer, being able to give parents a sense of normalcy in an otherwise chaotic time fills me with joy.
+As a former NICU mom and photographer, being able to give parents a sense of normalcy in an otherwise chaotic time fills me with joy.
 I was lucky enough to walk away from the NICU with a 4lb healthy baby boy, but it’s a sad reality that some families leave without their child.

 I donate complimentary sessions every month to families in the Neonatal Intensive Care Unit located at Mercy Health St. Vincent Medical Center